 - spit in a test tube

-- pay $199 plus shipping (they raised their rates)
+- pay $199 plus shipping (they raised their rates but occasionally offer specials)

-- answer a bunch of intrusive personal questions about your health and lifestyle (known medical conditions, pesticide exposure, sexuality, family background, drug use, etc.)
+- answer loads of intrusive personal questions about your health and lifestyle (known medical conditions, pesticide exposure, sexuality, family background, drug use, etc.)

 - then turn over your medical and personal data so big companies like Pfizer and Genetech can use it for their own financial gain.
 (Yes, folks, this is where Big Pharma steps in.)